Psychoanalytic Couples Therapy Seminar

 Educational Objective(s)

-- Define at least six core ideas, concepts, or principles commonly associated with the Tavistock Relations approach to couple therapy.
+• Identify clinical ideas, core concepts, or principles commonly associated with the Tavistock Relations approach to couple therapy.

 Presenter Information